 There was just one big drawback … it doesn’t quite bake up.
 As you can see, the crust didn’t brown at all.
-In fact, I cooked it two minutes longer than recommended, and it was still a little doughy rather than flaky (it wasn’t even baked at the minimum cooking time).
-Caroline was a bit turned off by this “undercooked” vibe, but I still found the crust too yummy to leave behind.
+In fact, I cooked it two minutes longer than recommended, and it was still a little doughy rather than flaky.
+Caroline was a bit turned off by this “undercooked” vibe.
+Though, I still found the crust too yummy to leave behind.
 Overall, she did agree with me that the flavor warranted a solid 4 stars, and that with a little extra cook time, it might meet her flakier expectations.

 Opting not to bother with a wheat-filled version, Wholly Wholesome’s first foray into pizza dough is certified gluten-free!
 In fact, it is “Produced in a Gluten, Wheat, Dairy, Egg, Soy, Nut & Casein Free Environment”.

 We actually love my homemade gluten-free, dairy-free pizza crust recipe, so I have high standards for the store-bought versions.
 That said, Wholly Wholesome definitely delivered on flavor.
 We had three taste-testers and all agreed: scrumptious!